pec1985/SimpleVario/readme.md

     - i2c_t3
     - LiquidCrystal_I2C

-Once built, run turn on the vario once, after it boots, a settings file gets created, turn it off now and get the SD card out.
+Once built, turn on the vario once, after it boots, a settings file gets created, turn it off now and get the SD card out.
 Modify that `SETTINGS.TXT` file.
 This file will look like this.

 ```
 ------------------------------------------
 UNIT_SYSTEM=IMPERIAL